victoria-tukisi/AutomationTestingProjects/README.md

 # Android Appium Project
+# APK Used: ApiDemos-debug.apk
 Create your virtual device using Android studio
 Goto tools and select "AVD Manager"
 Add a phone hardware e.g: Nexus 6P
 Select system image e.g: Oreo Android 8.1
 Set AVD Name e.g: DemoEmulator8.1
 Click Finish
-Start your device
+Start your emulator device
-Start appium server via CMD : type appium + enter_key Run the tests:
+Start appium server via CMD : type appium + enter_key Run the tests on Eclipse:
-To run the "basic navigation" class, right-click and select Run As Java Application
+To run the "basicNavigation" class, right-click and select Run As Java Application To run the "basicFunctionality" class, right-click and select Run As Java Application

 To use a real device:
 Install teamviewer on your machice